 Anko (Red Azuki Bean Jam)

-As you may have already guessed, I love ethnic cuisine of all kinds.
-I enjoy trying new flavors, combining unusual ingredients to create always different dishes.
-This time I wanted to try my hand at Japanese cuisine, which I find truly amazing: their skill and inventiveness always manage to amaze me.
-For some time I had been curious about making Anko (red Azuki bean jam) and finally managed to prepare it.
+As you may have already guessed, I adore ethnic cuisine of all kinds.
+I enjoy trying new flavors and combining unusual ingredients to create ever-changing dishes.
+This time, I wanted to venture into Japanese cuisine, which I find truly amazing: their skill and inventiveness always manage to amaze me.
+For a while now, I’ve been curious about making Anko (red Azuki bean jam), and I finally managed to make it.
 Try it with me and let me know what you think!

-You can use it to fill delicious Mochi (click on the link for the recipe).
+You can use it to fill some delicious Mochi (click on the link for the recipe).

 Want to make white bean jam?
-If you’re not familiar, click here
+If you don’t know it, click here

 • Difficulty: Easy